malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Both provider and customer is responsible for this.
 - Maps and entity to an identity.
 Entity could be a userm system, device or code.
 Identity is an unique expression of an entity within a namespace.
 - Then makes decisions on what this identity can do using various attributes.
 - Federation is used for map single identity to multiple services.
-This is achieved by building trust relationships between organisations and using standard protocols for integration.
-Federation at scale.
+This is achieved by building trust relationships between organisations and using standard protocols for integration. *Federation at scale*.
 - Identifer - means by which an identity can be asserted.
 - Authentication (AuthN) - process of confirming identity
 - Authorisation (AuthZ) - allowing identity to access something.
 Permission to do something.